westpoint-robotics/GLAWS/README.md

 # GLAWS
 Ground Lethal Autonomous Weapons System

-The US Department of Defense defines an autonomous weapon as one that, “… once activated, can select and engage targets without further intervention by a human operator.” ([1](Department of Defense, “Directive on Autonomy in Weapons Systems, Number 3000.09,” (Department of Defense, 2012), 13.)).
+The US Department of Defense defines an autonomous weapon as one that, “… once activated, can select and engage targets without further intervention by a human operator.”
+[1].
 As technologies improve, one can imagine that the autonomous weapons of the future might operate in ways that are considerably different from the weapons of today.

 ![Alt Text](https://github.com/westpoint-robotics/GLAWS/blob/master/glaws_intro.jpg)